tzdqz/tzdqz/README.md

 - 👋 Hi, I’m @tzdqz
 - 👀 I’m interested in c++
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on c++
-- 📫 How to reach me? c++.
-- 😄 Pronouns: 41%
-- ⚡ Fun fact: c++ trumps all
+- ⚡ Fun fact: c++ triumphs above all

 <!---
 tzdqz/tzdqz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.